SamHulme1/Art-By-Jamie/README.md

 - The code for the video came from embed video option on vimeo
 - Bootstrap 4 was used throughout development to make the site responsive, I used this for layout and used some of Bootstraps classes
-- Cloudflare was used for the Hover Puesudos used in the gallery
 - I used Google maps generator to get the src for the map, However I only used this for the source

 ### Content